DZeman23/COMOL-1-The-COBOL-Wavetable-Synthesizer/README.md

 ## To Do

 1. ~~Implement LFOs~~
-2. ~~Update the filter from a static to a dynamic time variant style.~~
+2. ~~Update the filter from static to dynamic Time Variant style~~
-3. Write a Mainframe compliant version of the code.
+3. Write a mainframe-compliant version of the code
-4. Expand the sample bank with all the waveforms from the original JD800.
+4. Expand the sample bank with all waveforms from the original JD800
-5. ~~Find a way to 'batch' generate 4 or more outputs to better match the 4 voices of the JD800.~~
+5. ~~Batch-generate 4 or more outputs to better match the 4 voices of the JD800~~
-6. ~~Implement basic JD800 style FX.~~
+6. ~~Implement basic JD800-style FX~~
+7. ~~Add a stereo FX module~~
-7. Remake the readmes to better reflect the current state of the program
+8. ~~Remake the readmes to better reflect the current state of the program~~